JayaramJey/llama_model_training/README.md

+# Multi label classification fine-tuning

-This code is used to fine tune a pretrained multi label text classification model to determine emotion in text.
+This project fine-tunes a pretrained multi label text classification model to determine emotion in text.
 The model will be trained to classify whether text expresses any of the following emotions:
 - Anger
 - Fear
 - Joy
 - Sadness
 - Surprise

-## Project Structure
+# Project Structure
 - main.py
     - Loads the dataset from the CSV file
     - Data labels are put into one array